-Turbulence is one of the most unpleasant parts about flying for many passengers and even the cabin crew.
-Like driving a car over a bumpy road, airplanes hit bumpy spots in the sky.
+Turbulence is one of the most unpleasant parts of flying for many passengers and even flight attendants.
+Like driving a car over a rocky road, airplanes hit bumpy spots in the sky.
 While turbulence is not dangerous, many people still fear a bumpy ride.
 Fortunately, there are seats on the plane where passengers may feel more at ease.

-The feeling of being tossed around during turbulence is one of the dreaded parts of flying for many passengers.
+The feeling of being shaken during turbulence is one of the dreaded parts of flying for many travelers.
 Passengers are also usually scared of being stuck in a metal tube for hours or not having control of a vehicle like they would in a car.
-Booking your flight early, having extra legroom, bringing distractions such as a book or tablet, and discussing any concerns with the flight crew may help you enjoy a more comfortable ride.
-Sleeping is also a great recommendation!
-Be sure to bring your eye mask, earplugs, and pillow so that you can have a comfortable nap during the flight.
+Booking a flight early, having extra legroom, bringing distractions such as a book or tablet, and discussing any concerns with the flight crew may help fliers enjoy a more comfortable ride.
+Sleeping is also a great recommendation.
+However, make sure to bring an eye mask, earplugs, and pillow so that a comfortable nap can be had during the flight.

-While there are several reasons why turbulence may occur, it’s important to know that the pilots are highly trained to deal with turbulence and will try their best to ensure a smooth flight.
+While there are several reasons why turbulence may occur, it’s important to know that the pilots are highly trained to deal with these factors and will try their best to ensure a smooth flight.

-Turbulence is caused mainly by disturbances in the air flow.
+Turbulence is caused mainly by disturbances in the airflow.
 Weather-related issues such as high winds, clouds, or a storm can cause turbulence.
-Mountain ranges or random pockets or air can also cause a few bumps.
-Often times, pilots can detect when there will be turbulence and will notify the cabin crew as well as the passengers to be seated and keep their seatbelts fastened.
+Mountain ranges or random pockets of air can also cause a few bumps.
+Often, pilots can detect when there will be turbulence and will notify the cabin crew as well as the passengers to return to their seats and fast their seatbelts.

 The best seat